wonderpl/romeo/docs/angular-app.md

 - $modal - a simple modal service for loading and displaying templates from the $templateCache.
 - $tooltip - a service for displaying tooltips (works with tooltip directives)
 - FlashService - used for displaying notifications ( i.e. "Saved" ).
-Currently a bit borked while Mike styles it.
 - DragDropService - a service for controlling draggable and droppable elements (works with drag and drop directives)
 - prettydate - a service that takes a standard date object and returns a nice "x minutes ago" string
 - animLoop - a basic rendering pipeline - allows you to add functions to a request animation frame loop, useful for animating things with javascript.